unraid/docs/docs/legacy/Articles/upgrading-to-unraid-6.md

 ### VNC access to my VMs is not working or performing poorly

-VMs created in earlier releases of unRAID Server OS may be set to use an outdated graphics device driver for VNC access.
+VMs created in earlier releases of Unraid Server OS may be set to use an outdated graphics device driver for VNC access.
 To fix this, perform the following steps: